RobinTail/express-zod-api/README.md

 import { createConfig } from "express-zod-api";
 const config = createConfig({
   logger: {
-    level: "debug", // or "warn" in production mode,
+    level: "debug", // or "warn" in production mode
-    color: true,
+    color: undefined, // detects automatically, boolean
-    depth: 2,
+    depth: 2, // controls how deeply entities should be inspected },
-  },
 });
 ```